In the Footsteps of Mudlarks

 Mon 2 Sep 10am-12pm, Sun 22 Sep 11:30am-1:30pm & Mon 23 Sep 12pm-2pmPast event

-The London Thames is a large, self-excavating archaeological trench that winds its way across the metropolis exposing over time the history of the area over the past 10,000 years, so come and explore and take part in a series of events celebrating our river's past and present.
+The London Thames is a large, self-excavating archaeological trench that winds its way across the metropolis exposing over time the history of the area over the past 10,000 years.

 Please note: the fire is subject to tides and is likely to be extinguished by 2pm.